Luessiaw/Obsidan-Auto-Tag-And-Reference/README.md

 2. Press `Ctrl+,` to open the Setting Paltte.
 3. Turn on `Use Plugin Extended MathJax` option.
 4. Click on the `copy` button to copy the defination statements into your clipboard, and paste them in the `preamble.sty` file.
+5. Restart Extended MathJax plugin to reload the preamble file.

 ## the `\Label` command